auv123/REST-API-Testing/README.md

 # REST-API-Testing

 A sample project where the Google Maps API can be used to get details for any address in a JSON format.
 This response is extracted and tested it for latitude and longitude correctness.
+TestNG is used as the testing framework.

 For input data, the external data provider is the DataToTest.properties file where address information such as the following can be entered: